-Hearing set for man charged in 'Vote Trump' church burning
+Bond reduced for man charged in 'Vote Trump' church burning

-JACKSON, Miss.
-(AP) — A court hearing is set for a Mississippi man charged in the burning of a black church that was spray-painted with “Vote Trump.”
+GREENVILLE, Miss.
+(AP) — An African-American man charged in burning of a black church that was also spray-painted with “Vote Trump” has been falsely accused, his attorney said Thursday.

-Andrew McClinton has been jailed under $250,000 bond since he was arrested Dec.
-21 and charged with first degree arson of a place of worship.

-He is accused of setting fire to the church where he was a member, Hopewell Missionary Baptist in Greenville.
-It was burned and vandalized Nov.
+Andrew McClinton, 45, is charged with first-degree arson of a place of worship.
+Hopewell Missionary Baptist Church, where he was a member, was burned and vandalized Nov.
 1, a week before the presidential election.

-During a preliminary hearing Thursday, a public defender could request a bond reduction for McClinton, and a municipal judge could hear evidence and decide whether to send the case to a grand jury.

 Most Read Stories